icefo/DyndnsClient/README.md

 Installation:
 =============

+I'll write an install script but if you, lost visitor, want to install this script just follow the instructions below

 Edit and paste the DyndnsConfig file in the /root directory

 Paste the DyndnsClient.py file in the /usr/bin directory

-Paste this in the /etc/crontab file: (check the ip every 10 minutes) ``*/10 * * * * root DyndnsClient.py -ptc '/root/DyndnsConfig' >> "/var/log/DyndnsClient.log" 2>> "/var/log/DyndnsClient_error.log"``
+Paste this in the /etc/crontab file: (check the ip every 10 minutes)

+``*/10 * * * * root DyndnsClient.py -ptc '/root/DyndnsConfig' >> "/var/log/DyndnsClient.log" 2>> "/var/log/DyndnsClient_error.log"``

 Paste the DyndnsClient file in /etc/logrotate.d

 You're done !